 - Start by chopping your onion into small pieces and pouring it into a medium saute pan on the stove with a little butter or coconut oil.

 - If your hamburger is raw, you will need to cook it first before we do anything else.
-Dump it into your saute pan on the stove with your onions and cook, stirring frequently, over medium to medium high heat until browned through.
+Dump it into your saute pan on the stove with your onions and cook, frequently stirring, over medium to medium-high heat until browned through.

 - It's also time to make your sauce.
 Mix all of your sauce ingredients together, minced garlic through red pepper flakes, in a small bowl on the side.

 - When your meat and onions have finished cooking, pour in your sauce and mix well.
 Continue cooking for a few minutes, but turn the heat on the stove down to low.

 - Sprinkle salt and sesame seeds over the top of your meat mixture and mix in.

 - Pour everything over the rice and enjoy!
 I suggest serving it with a steamed veggie of some sort.